 About 5 years ago I was tinkering with a manuscript, working full time, managing a rock band, and doing some minor freelance writing for some online publications.
 Those projects are now dried up and over but the point was that I had the drive then; where the hell did it go?
 Before I started uni again at the end of 2014, I was at my procrastinating worst, so I figured I’d better get busy learning another skill if I was just going to sit there and complain that creativity wasn’t coming easy.
 It was only doing such a psychotic course that I yearned for the spare time I had before.

 What’s definitely helping is Masterclass coming in April – I have a goal.
 I’m good at reaching goals when I can see the time frame.
-I’ve been acting like I have my whole life to write a manuscript – nope, ‘because you pissed away all the time before that, now you got 3 months bitch!’
+I’ve been acting like I have my whole life to write a manuscript – nope!
 This month has been the most productive with my writing in a very long time.
 I’ve worked on my manuscript every day, picked up my journal since the last September entry, completed a movie review and now, finally, a blog post.
 I ain’t getting any younger and I’m tired of being miserably comfortable.

 Let me jump back to the beginning of December and tell you a little bit about my time in Victoria.
 I’ve done trips to Melbourne before however now my parents live on the Bellarine and the move is a huge step for them after living in Perth since the 60s (prior to that, one was from New Zealand, and the other a 10 pound Pom).
 I initially hesitated to go due to worrying about money but it was my husband that convinced me; he would meet me there for Christmas along with my brother and sister-in-law.
 It was almost like a ‘traveling solo’ experience – not entirely of course – but I was left to my own devices most of the time.
 It was the closest I’ve come to living in another state for a short time; great practice as I have considered moving over East.
 Who knows what the future will bring.